-Pedro Neves Marques is a visual artist and writer, working across fiction and theory, be it in the form of short-fiction stories and critical essays or in fiction films and in more theoretically-based film-essays.
+Pedro Neves Marques is a visual artist and writer, working across fiction and theory, be it in the form of short fiction stories and critical essays, or in fiction films and more theoretically-based film-essays.
 His works and writings focus mostly on issues in anthropology, with a particular dedication to Amerindian struggles and cosmologies in Brazil, where most of his films have been produced.
 They portray a cosmopolitics of relations that can be traced through the history of colonialism past and present, and which, because of that, constantly weave a dialogue with ecology, science and technology, ideas of futurity, and a critique of Western posthumanity.

 Pedro Neves Marques lives and works in New York.
 He has recently published his second short-fiction book, Morrer na América (Dying in America), 2017, and premiered his short fiction film, Exterminator Seed, 2017, at Indie Lisboa Film Festival.
 Together with artist Mariana Silva, he runs inhabitants, an online channel for exploratory video and documentary reporting: (http://inhabitants-tv.org/).

 Pedro Neves Marques’ is hosted in the Juan Yarur Torres residency studio and his residency is supported by the Calouste Gulbenkian Foundation.